OldRacingCars.com

 Unknown

 Bowmaker withdrew from F1 at the end of 1962 and sold the team’s equipment to Reg Parnell.
-Parnell took two of the Lolas and the team’s remaining Cooper T53 out to New Zealand and Australia for the Internationals at the start of the year, hiring the Cooper T53 to Jim Palmer.
+Parnell took two of the Lolas and the team’s remaining Cooper T53 out to New Zealand and Australia for the Internationals at the start of 1963, hiring the Cooper T53 to Jim Palmer.
 At the end of the series, Parnell did a deal to sell both the T53 and the T58 to Lex Davison, together with a stock of parts including two Colotti gearboxes.

 After racing the T58 at Sandown Park on 27 February, O’Sullivan took the car back to Western Australia and raced it at Caversham for the next year.
 It was also driven by his mechanic Jamie Gard at Caversham in September and October 1967 after O’Sullivan bought a newer Cooper T70.
+Parts of the car were still in Australia in 2024, but its history since 1968 remains unknown.

 These histories last updated on .